mathursam/fixorchestra/Concepts-Part2-Workflow-and-Scenarios.md

 ![Sequence Diagram](./media/NewOrderSingle-base.png)

 Not shown in the example, a response can also tell how the key identifiers of a response message relate to the original message.
-For example, an ExecutionReport generally carries the ClOrdId of the original order message.
+For example, an ExecutionReport (35=8) generally carries the ClOrdId (11) field of the original order message.

 ## Message Scenarios